eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Deliver test vectors and provide debugging support
 	- DFT engineering experience of GPGPU, GPU, AI and other chips
 	- Experienced in DFT timing closure
 + skill set:
+	- This role spans both hardware test automation and simulation/synthesis test automation.
+You will be responsible for automating and testing our AI accelerator.
+You'll be working with multiple software teams, deep learning scientists, and hardware designers
+		* Review and create test plans to have full test coverage of inferX Compiler.
+		* Develop new automated regressions test suits as needed
+		* Create simulation tests and generate golden inputs/outputs and collaterals
+		* Develop debug tools for automatically finding causes of test failures
+		* Create test tool to track and report regressions and failures, identify faulty check-in and notify owner automatically.
+		* Operate tests and collect quality metrics to support releases.
+		* Develop and maintain test automation for inference software products
+	- You'll implement the features needed to accelerate the next generation of machine learning algorithms, to design and develop the appropriate test tools and harnesses to rigorously test and report upon the quality of the InferX application and get it ready for release.
+	- You are the person who has always enjoyed developing tools and scripts to help automate anything which can be automated!
+A smooth-running end to end flow of software tools and executables is what makes your day.
+	- You are passionate about testing and test automation, and willing to go extra mile to keep the best quality of software product.
+	- Rolling up your sleeves and getting involved in the implementation when needed is in your DNA; you lead by example
+	- You are good at breaking-down a large problem into its constituent components; the flow from unit test through to end-to-end system verification is well understood by you
+	- You feel strongly about the term ‘design for testability’ and the use of modern modular SW design techniques
+	- You are experienced in the verification of embedded systems, from top-level API to Verilog and have always prided yourself on keeping up with the latest trends in system testing and reporting
+	- You have worked as a SW test engineer and been a technical leader in this space for some time and are eager to be part of a challenging opportunity which will allow you to stretch yourself and grow with the company
+	- 10+ years of experience in software/system test and test automation.
+	- Highly proficient in Python, shell scripting, JSON, and Jenkins
+	- Highly skilled at system level debug in Linux based systems.
+	- Extensive experience in development of automation test system and tools
+	- Experience in writing C/C++ applications
+	- Working experience with Linux, Windows and MacOS, and Gitlab, Jira, modern test frameworks
+	- Understand how to build and manage automation for system testing.
+	- Very experienced in writing test plans, and in the design of test suits for a new product.
+	- BS or higher in computer/software engineering, electrical engineering, or related field
++ skill set:
+	- Staff Senior DFT Engineer
+	- The employee will own test-ability of the core fabric of high-performance standalone and embedded FPGAs.
+	- Develop the test methodology of the FPGA core fabric; work actively with front-end and back-end designers to support DFT implementation
+	- Create and validate custom and ATPG test vectors for SAF/TF testing of the core fabric
+	- Work with external vendor on memory BIST architecture and implementation
+	- Work with test engineers to get patterns ready for the ATE; support the test program from wafer sort to final test
+	- Provide support to customers on the testability of Achronix eFPGA products
+	- Mentor junior engineers
+	- Experience with industry standard DFT flows (ATPG, BIST, etc.) and tools
+	- Experience with production test pattern generation, fault coverage and fault analysis
+	- Experience with digital VLSI design and verification
+	- Experience programming in a scripting language
+	- Familiarity with WGL and STIL formats for test vectors
+	- Familiarity with using and/or designing FPGAs is a plus
+	- Excellent problem solving and debugging skills
+	- Well organized and excellent communication skills
+	- BS/MS in Electrical Engineering or Computer Science + 4-10 years' experience
++ skill set:
 	- BLAH.
 + skill set: